 LifeSaver’s point of sale (POS) software gives your team the tools to deliver accurate quotes, show clear options, and avoid costly rework.
 These features simplify glass selection at every step:

-• Use FrameVue to preview upgrades in real time: Show customers how different glass types look in their frame using side-by-side digital mockups.
+- Use FrameVue to preview upgrades in real time.
+Show customers how different glass types will look in their frame using side-by-side digital mockups.

 When everything from pricing to presentation is built into your system, selling the right glass types for custom framing is easier.